 And, the more you go back, the greater the development pain (and expense).

 Google does not have control over all devices and manufacturers and so they cannot completely control the delivery of new updates.
 Most Android devices are manufactured by third-party companies (Samsung, LG, Huawei, Xiaomi etc.), each with its own policy on if and when devices are updated with new versions of the operating system.
 Some manufacturers simply don’t want to invest the effort in adjusting their customized Android OS for older devices.

 Frequently there is a delay in OS updates by other companies because they implement their own user interface with exclusive features over the stock Android.
 This customizing and then subsequent testing for bugs is a time-consuming process.
 Thus, those devices are updated at a rather slow pace.

 This section provides data about the relative number of devices running a given version of the Android platform.

 Data collected during a 7-day period ending on April 16, 2018.
 Any versions with less than 0.1% distribution are not shown.

-To get current information on what the ecosystem looks like for Android, check out Google’s dashboard https://developer.android.com/about/dashboards/index.html
+To get current information on what the ecosystem looks like for Android, check out Google’s dashboard.

-Currently I suggest supporting all Android version from 5.0 (Lollipop) and up.
-Android KitKat 4.4 still has a market share of close to 10%, but your developers will probably tell you, that it does make sense to have Lollipop as minimum version for new project due to the technical improvements.
+Currently, I suggest supporting all Android versions from 5.0 (Lollipop) and up.
+Android KitKat 4.4 still has a market share of close to 10%, but your developers will probably tell you, that it does make sense to have Lollipop as the minimum version for a new project due to the technical improvements.

-If it isn’t that easy, analyze and keep your target audience in mind and choose either of the two version 4.4 (KitKat) or 5.0 (Lollipop) depending on your user base’s circumstances.
+If it isn’t that easy, analyze and keep your target audience in mind and choose either of the two versions 4.4 (KitKat) or 5.0 (Lollipop) depending on your user base’s circumstances.

 iOS users generally upgrade faster than Android users.
 Unless your app has a special use case or user base, the general wisdom is to support the current major version of iOS and the previous one.